| Time to reveal a few secrets that veteran players know and use to their

 want to colonize, then TransWarp to Terra, grab your share of colonists,

+and TransWarp back.
 Simple, right?
 Sure, if you already have an Imperial StarShip or a

 Corporate Flagship, and trying this in a Havoc Gunstar uses more fuel